askore/capstone2014-firefoxOS/README.md

 * Avoid unnecessary data processing on the client
  * If data processing can happen on the server side, process it there to minimize CPU (and consequently battery) usage
 * Avoid excessive polling of the server
- * The API works best in when requests are concentrated at certain time points and the time points are spread out; excessive polling reduces the spread between time points and increases the number of points, consequently using up more battery
+ * The API works best when requests are concentrated at certain time points and the time points are spread out; excessive polling reduces the spread between time points and increases the number of points, consequently using up more battery

 API Usage
 ======================